wanlok/shoppingreceipt-java/README.md

 Developed using IntelliJ IDEA Community Edition

-Main.java is the driver class
+Main.java is the driver program